SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

 Part of the :ref:`VS` package.

-*scvsmaglog* is part of a new SeisComP implementation of the `Virtual Seismologist`_
+*sceewlog* is part of the SeisComP implementation of the `Virtual Seismologist`_
 (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the `SED Public License for SeisComP Contributions`_.
 It requires